 After the call:

 Reflect on your takeaways.
 Think about new awareness you gained or action plans you put together.
+(This reflection form can help.)

 Act right away.
 To move your learning into long-term memory, you must act on it quickly.
 Take at least one small step within 72 hours.
+With every effort you will move closer to the results you’re looking for – or at least to awareness that will make change possible.

 Build in accountability.
 Ask a friend or colleague to ask you how your action steps are progressing.